Conditions

 What Causes Seizures In Dogs?

 There are a variety of causes for dog seizures.
-If your dog has them often, he may have idiopathic epilepsy, a disorder in which unusual, uncontrolled bursts of electrical activity in your dog’s brain cause periodic seizures.
-While epilepsy is inherited, veterinarians aren’t entirely sure what causes it.
-Other causes of seizures include:
+In some dogs, the condition is linked to idiopathic epilepsy — a neurological disorder where unusual, uncontrolled bursts of electrical activity in the brain cause periodic seizures.

 • Eating something poisonous (see which foods and plants are toxic for dogs)